The client wanted us to create a vibrant community hub that the local residents could be proud of.

-In May 2015 the Parish Council (with our support) submitted and received a planning permission to extend and improve the centre, however, there was insufficient funding to proceed with the scheme.
+Along with our support, the Parish Council submitted a planning application and received planning permission to extend and improve the centre.
+However, there was insufficient funding to proceed with the scheme.
 In 2017 we were asked to pick up the project again to investigate funding sources, progress the design and proceed to tender to enable firm costings to be established.

 The extension and refurbishment of The Stevenson Centre has created a fit for purpose community amenity which serves a population of over 10,000.
 The extension to the main building houses a large community room, kitchenette, two further meeting rooms, additional storage space and toilet facilities.

-The project was delivered on time and to the budget.
 A wide variety of classes and community group sessions are held at the centre on a regular basis.
-These include stroke support, weight management, table tennis, art and craft.
+These include stroke support, weight management, arts and crafts and table tennis.
 In the first six months after completion of works, there has been a substantial increase in the number and variety of organisations using the centre.
 This was the fundamental aim of the Parish Council at the start of the project.